 Dr. Fyrn shook his head.
 “No. She’s never been to the Second Realm.”

 “I thought as much.
 They were intentionally separated at birth.”

 “They may just meet again,” the doctor said absently, as if he didn't believe in the odds.
 “Now, about payment, what exactly are you comfortable with?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MelissaVazquezWrite a Review